The Coming War with Iran and the End of Israel

 The cost of such an intervention, in Sohrab’s estimation, will be the death of perhaps tens of thousands of people the West needs to bring about what he hopes will be an Iranian Renaissance, not unlike the Italian Renaissance which marked the end of the Catholic Church's dominance in Europe allowing for a flowering of the arts and sciences and all that came after.

-Sohrab reminded me that the obsession with the destruction of Israel is not an obsession of the ordinary Iranian; it is an obsession of the religious leadership and likeminded dogmatists like Ahmandinejad whose destiny they control.
+Sohrab reminded me that the obsession with the destruction of Israel is not an obsession of the ordinary Iranian; it is an obsession of a religious leadership.

 Bombing Iranian nuclear facilities will not make the world a safer place and countless innocent lives will be loss while a repressive leadership carries on.
 Another solution has to be found.